-In 2021, the JLA provided a virtual professional training session on the AML/CFT measures, mainly for managers of leasing companies, during an annual training program (advanced course).
+In 2022, the JLA provided a virtual professional training session on the AML/CFT measures, mainly for managers of leasing companies, during an annual training program (advanced course).
 Furthermore, it provided an online lecture on preventing leases that are at high risk of money laundering during the training program (basic course) for persons in charge of the actual work at leasing companies.
 Examples of such leases include: fictitious leasing, in which a leasing company is made to transfer the price of products to a seller of the products; and multiple leasing, in which a lease contract is executed with multiple leasing companies for one property for lease in order to raise funds.
 In addition, the JLA conducted a follow-up investigation in September 2020 to examine the status of implementation of the Guidelines for Anti-Money Laundering and Combatting the Financing of Terrorism in the Finance Leasing Industry, established in September 2019, to raise more awareness in the industry.
 In 2021, a request for correcting the deficiencies was made in February of the same year to members that have deficiencies in their transactions, found as a result of the investigation, and in May of the same year, the corrected content was confirmed.
+Thereafter, follow-up investigations are to be conducted each year.

-Regarding the Guidelines, the Guidelines were amended in July 2021 to enable a groupbased application, including subsidiaries inside and outside Japan of a member company.
+Regarding the Guidelines, the Guidelines were amended in July 2021 to enable a group-based application, including subsidiaries inside and outside Japan of a member company.